shadow-robot/sr-visualization/sr_fingertip_visualization/readme.md

 ## How to use it

-The gui can be started via roslaunch with an optional robag.
+The gui can be started via roslaunch with an optional rosbag.
 The rosbag will be played with the -l option (infinite loop):

 ```
 roslaunch sr_gui_fingertip_visualization tactile_visualizer.launch rosbag_path:=<absolute_path>